 Money donations allow service providers like shelters and food banks to purchase what is most needed at any given time.
 If your company offers matching donations, then your money goes even further.
 These donations are charitable contributions and are tax-deductible.

 If you want to donate food, personal hygiene products, warm socks, blankets, first aid supplies, good clothing for work, toys for children, or other items, it is important to call the shelter or food bank ahead of time to make sure you are donating what they need.
 Shelters and food banks may have limited storage space as well as limited staff to receive donations.
+You can find local shelters in our services database.

 Search wa.211.org to find organizations.